CldMet/nvim-config/README.md

 - Exit insert mode return to Normal mode: `esc key`
 - Save current file `:w + Enter`
 - Save all files `:wa + Enter`
-- leader key to acces more commands is `space` in Normal mode
+- leader key to access more commands is `space` in Normal mode

 The which-key plugin is installed pressing the leader key will provide keymapping hints.

 ## Repository structure